RiccardoRiccio/Review_Sentiment_Analysis/README.md

 ## Description
 This project conducts sentiment analysis on reviews using a combination of machine learning and state-of-the-art deep learning techniques.
 It applies preprocessing, hyperparameter tuning, and resampling techniques to enhance accuracy and performance.

-The dataset can be found at [Steam Reviews Dataset](https://www.kaggle.com/datasets/andrewmvd/steam-reviews), and it requires the GloVe word embeddings file from [Stanford NLP Group](https://nlp.stanford.edu/projects/glove/).
+The dataset can be found at [Steam Reviews Dataset](https://www.kaggle.com/datasets/andrewmvd/steam-reviews), and it requires the GloVe word embeddings file from [Stanford NLP Group](https://nlp.stanford.edu/projects/glove/) (the 100 dimensional embeddings).

 ## Table of Contents
 - [Project Structure](#project-structure)